dikei100/home-assistant.io/source/_integrations/wake_on_lan.markdown

 Suggested recipe for letting the `turn_off` script suspend a Linux computer (the **target**) from Home Assistant running on another Linux computer (the **server**).

-1. On the **server**, log in as the user account Home Assistant is running under.
+1. On the **server/Homeassistant**, log in as the user account Home Assistant is running under.
 In this example it's `hass`.
+You can also use an addon like "Advanced SSH & Web Terminal" to access the terminal.
-2. On the **server**, create SSH keys by running `ssh-keygen`.
+2. On the **server/Homeassistant**, create SSH keys by running `ssh-keygen`.
 Just press enter on all questions.
+You do not need to create a password for the keys.
+3. On the **server/Homeassistant**, copy the newly generated keys from /root/.ssh/ to /config/.ssh, for example by typing in the terminal 'cp /root/.ssh/id_edxxxxx /config/.ssh/' and 'cp /root/.ssh/id_edxxxxx.pub /config/.ssh/' (replace id_edxxxxx with the name of the newly generated keys!).
-3. On the **target**, create a new account that Home Assistant can ssh into: `sudo adduser hass`.
+4. (optional) On the **target/your computer**, create a new account that Home Assistant can ssh into: `sudo adduser hass`.
 Just press enter on all questions except password.
 It's recommended using the same user name as on the server.
 If you do, you can leave out `hass@` in the SSH commands below.
-4. On the **server**, transfer your public SSH key by `ssh-copy-id hass@TARGET` where TARGET is your target machine's name or IP address.
-Enter the password you created in step 3.
+5. On the **server/Homeassistant**, transfer your public SSH key by `ssh-copy-id USERNAME@TARGET` where USERNAME is the username on your target/computer and TARGET is your target/computers machine's name or IP address.
+You can either use a user that already exists on the target/computer or the one you just created in step 4.
+Enter the users password or, if you created a new user, the password you created in step 4.
-5. On the **server**, verify that you can reach your target machine without password by `ssh TARGET`.
+6. On the **server/Homeassistant**, verify that you can reach your target machine without password by `ssh USER@TARGET-IP-Adress`, for example 'ssh hass@192.168.156.123'.
+To close the ssh connection, type 'exit' and press enter.
-6. On the **target**, we need to let the `hass` user execute the program needed to suspend/shut down the target computer.
-Here is it `pm-suspend`, use `poweroff` to turn off the computer.
-First, get the full path: `which pm-suspend`.
-On my system, this is `/usr/sbin/pm-suspend`.
+7. On the **target/your computer**, we need to let the user execute the program needed to suspend/shut down the target computer.
+Here it is `systemctl`.
-7. On the **target**, using an account with sudo access (typically your main account), `sudo visudo`.
-Add this line last in the file: `hass ALL=NOPASSWD:/usr/sbin/pm-suspend`, where you replace `hass` with the name of your user on the target, if different, and `/usr/sbin/pm-suspend` with the command of your choice, if different.
+8. On the **target/your computer**, using an account with sudo access (typically your main account), `sudo visudo`.
+Add this line to the bottom of the file: `USER ALL=NOPASSWD:/usr/sbin/systemctl`.
-8. On the **server**, add the following to your configuration, replacing TARGET with the target's name:
+9. On the **server/Homeassistant**, add the following to your configuration, replacing TARGET with the target's name:

 ```yaml
 switch: